 PrimeCKO™ Conditional Knockout Mouse Models

 Applied StemCell can generate a custom conditional knockout mouse model specific to your needs using CRISPR/Cas9 or other suitable gene editing techniques to insert the 5’ and 3’ flanking LoxP sequences into the endogenous locus of your gene of interest.
-These conditional knockout mice can be bred with commercially available Cre expressing mice or custom engineered Cre expressing mice to generate your mouse model with precise control over where and when your gene is knocked out.
+These conditional knockout mice can be bred with thousands of commercially available Cre-deleter mice or custom engineered Cre-expressing mice to generate your mouse model with precise control over where and when your gene is knocked out.

 |Catalog ID#||Product Name||Price|